1973 Pacific typhoon season: Typhoon Marge (Ibiang)

-Hainan, Qionghai Jiaji town recorded a minimum central pressure of 937.8 hPa when Marge landfall.
+Hainan, Qionghai Jiaji town recorded a minimum central pressure of 937.8 hPa when Marge made landfall.
 Marge killed 903 people in Hainan.

-Marge made its final landfall in Thanh Hoa, Vietnam on September 15.
+Marge made its final landfall in Tam Diep Mountains (border of Ninh Binh and Thanh Hoa provinces) Vietnam in late September 14, 1973; brought heavay rainfall and flooding in North Vietnam.

 Typhoon Nora (Luming)

 The monsoon trough spawned a tropical depression east of the Philippines on October 1.
 Under weak steering currents, it meandered westward, where favorable conditions allowed for it to strengthen, first to a tropical storm on the 2nd, then to a typhoon on the 3rd.
 Nora continued to the northwest, and explosively deepened on the 5th and 6th to a 185 mph super typhoon.
 At the time, it had a minimum central pressure of 875 millibars, the lowest pressure on record at the time and currently tied for 9th.
 The typhoon weakened as it headed to the northwest, and struck northeastern Luzon on the 7th as a 115 mph typhoon.
 Nora continued to the northwest, weakening to a minimal typhoon as it hit southeast China on the 10th.
 The typhoon caused 18 fatalities, with over $2 million in damage.